• Twitter

 Exploring Concerns around Faith and Belief: Guidance for organisations working with children and families

-In this document we provide an overview of what it child abuse linked to faith or belief and provide useful advice and guidance to frontline professionals working with children and young people.
-The aim of the document is to enable frontline professionals to develop the skills needed to have conversations with children and parents about faith and belief.
+This document provides an overview of spirit possession, witchcraft, and ritualistic abuse and provides useful advice and guidance to frontline professionals working with children and young people.
+The aim is to help frontline professionals develop the skills needed to engage in conversations with children and parents about faith and belief.

 Question Guide for Social Workers: Exploring faith or belief within an Assessment